CNMF-Puzzles/CNMF-Puzzles/2023-04-Math-Awareness-Month/README.md

   - Okay, so sometimes we get a bit extra with ciphers.
 * Challenge 07 - XORians Gate
   - Whats a crypto challenge without some XOR and Vigenere?
+* Challenge 08 - Crypto Cowboy
+  - YEEE and i cannot stress this enough HAAAWWWW.
+Lets end this set of challenges on a high note!
+    You can't rely on cryptography alone to keep your secrets safe.
+	You've gotta be smart about how you use it, and always be on the lookout for potential weaknesses in your system.
+	Because if there's one thing cowboys know, it's that no system is foolproof.

 ### Challenges will be released daily (weekdays normally) around midnight.